Molecular Microbiology and Immunology, Ph.D.

 |MB 6990||Dissertation Research (taken over multiple semesters)||12|

-Students are required to submit a grant proposal to an outside agency for extramural research and/or stipend support within six months of successfully passing the Candidacy Examination.
-Funding of the external grant application is not required for successful completion of the Ph.D. degree.
-Students must also publish at least 1 peer-reviewed scholarly article reporting results of original research.
+Students are required to write a mock grant proposal for extramural research and/or stipend support that will be internally reviewed.
+Students must also publish at least one peer-reviewed scholarly article reporting the results of original research.

 Students must maintain a cumulative GPA of 3.00 in all required graduate/professional courses.